nicholasvandy/Stanford-LLM-x-Law-Hackathon/README.md

     See where you won, where you got bluffed, and what the optimal trade was
 ```

-> **The key constraint:** your score is completely hidden while you negotiate.
+> **Key rule:** your score is completely hidden while you negotiate.
 No feedback, no hints.
 Because that is how real negotiation works.

 <br>